jamischarles/export-medium-to-gatsby/README.md

 ## TODO and Help needed
 I'm about ready to move on from this, but would love help with the following if anybody feels inclined:
+- [ ] Error handling is very lacking in many places.
+Could / should be improved to be more robust especially around downloading posts / images from medium.
 - [ ] Adding tests (prefer something dead simple like mocha).
 Currently there are zero tests.
 - [ ] More generator targets.
 This repo could fairly easily be forked and expanded to include other targets like jekyll, or